canonical/paas-charm/docs/index.rst

 * Contribute
 * Roadmap

-Thinking about using 12-Factor app rocks and charms in your next project?
+Thinking about using 12-Factor charms in your next project?
 Get in touch!

 .. toctree::